 NPO Number: 140 -279

 Daniël le Roux, a little boy suffering from Leigh Syndrome, passed away on 23 August 2013.
-In remembrance of him Daniël and Friends Fund came into being.
+In remembrance of him Daniel and Friends Fund came into being.
 An initiative begun by his doctor who took care of him with such love and compassion.
+In the Bible in the book Daniel, it also talk about Daniel and his three friends that supported him.

-In the book Daniël the Bible talks about Daniël and his three friends that helped and supported him.
-We are three mothers involved in the organisation.
-As parents of disable children we realised how big the need is.
+As parents of disable children ourselves we realised how big the need is.
 There is very little support and one often feels alone and isolated.

-The Daniel and Friends Fund directors include Kate Laurie, Lianie le Roux (Social and finances) and Nicky de Beer (Marketing).
-Our additional members include Pieter Fourie, Nico Walters, Anne-Mart Muller, Rose-Hannah Brown (Chairperson) and Garish Mohlaba.
+The Daniel and Friends Fund directors are Kate Laurie, Lianie le Roux and Jolize Gerber.
+Our board members members include Pieter Fourie ( CEO ), Nico Walters, Rose-Hannah Brown (Chairperson), Lize Botha and Dawie van Wyk ( Auditor ).

 To be the advocate for children with special needs

 - To provide information, support and assistance to parents with special needs children.

 - Supporting parents/caregivers by educating them on various aspects of the disability and providing them with the necessary understanding and knowledge.